TariqAHassan/MelReformer/README.md

 #### Expansion Model

-In order to invert the resizing use to train the idea model, an encoder/decoder transformer can be trained.
+In order to invert the resizing used to train the idea model, an encoder/decoder transformer can be trained.
 The basic structure here is to condition the transformer on the musical idea developed by the _Idea Model_, and use that conditioning to guide the (autoregressive) decoder.